 In May 2016 Babington won the highlight event of the inaugural Split Rock Jumping Tour, the $100,000 CSI 3* Grand Prix, with an international field of twenty-four horse and rider combinations, representing eleven countries.
 He also took second place with Mark Q in the $35,000 FEI CSI3* Speed Cup.
 Babington’s trip to Europe paid off that summer, as he and Shorapur won the Ariat Trophy at the Kapellen CSI3* in Belgium followed by second place in the $200,000 Longines International Grand Prix at the Dublin CSIO5* in his native land.
 The luck of the Irish continued as Babington and “Mark Q” won the $225,000 Sapphire Grand Prix of Devon CSI4*, a repeat victory from 2011.
 His success continued throughout the season, scoring several top-ten placings at the Tryon CSI4*, Hampton Classic CSI4*, Saugerties CSI5*, and Pennsylvania National Horse Show CSI3*.
 At the Lake Placid Horse Show, Babington rode “Shorapur” to the only clear round to claim victory in the $75,000 Devoucoux Grand Prix.
 He also claimed victory at HITS Thermal in the $200,000 Sunshine Grand Prix.

 In 2017, Babington and “Super Chilled” were 5th place in the $216,000 Ariat CSI 4* Grand Prix at the Winter Equestrian Festival.
-With “Shorapur”, Babington finished 6th in the $380,000 Suncast Grand Prix CSI5* before the pair were vital members of the winning Irish Team in the $100,000 FEI Nations Cup CSIO4* at HITS Ocala.
+With “Shorapur”, Babington finished in 6th place in the $380,000 Suncast Grand Prix CSI5* before the pair were vital members of the winning Irish Team in the $100,000 FEI Nations Cup CSIO4* at HITS Ocala.
 At HITS Thermal, Babington scored tenth place with “Shorapur” in the AIG $1 Million Grand Prix before scoring several top placings at Spruce Meadows in Canada including third place in the Cargill Cup 1.50m and eighth place in the Grand Prix CSI5* with “Mark Q.”